 About 125 species in North America in the family Corixidae

-Water boatmen are one of the few aquatic “true bugs” that are not predaceous and do not bite people.
+Water boatmen are one of the few aquatic true bugs that are not predatory and do not bite people.
 Instead, they suck juices from algae and detritus.
-Only a few species eat other small aquatic creatures.
-Learn more about these nifty water bugs.
+Only a few types eat other small aquatic creatures.

 The Asian clam is a nonnative, invasive species that lives in a variety of aquatic habitats.
 It has thick shells with distinctly ridged, concentric rings and a yellowish-brown to dark brown shell covering.

 Missouri's streams, lakes, and other aquatic habitats hold thousands of kinds of invertebrates — worms, freshwater mussels, snails, crayfish, insects, and other animals without backbones.
 These creatures are vital links in the aquatic food chain, and their presence and numbers tell us a lot about water quality.